 Advice for students applying to graduate programs

-This is one of a collection of advice pages, all of them with the same theme: get skills, especially quant skills, they pay off.
-They include advice for undergrads, advice for MBAs (soon!), thoughts about data science, and this one, for people who are thinking of applying to graduate programs in economics or finance.
+This is one of a collection of advice pages, all of them with the same theme: get skills, especially quant skills, they're fun and they pay well.
+They include advice for undergrads, advice for MBAs (soon!), thoughts about data science, and this one, for students thinking of applying to graduate programs in economics or finance.
 We're not suggesting you do this, but if the idea of graduate work crosses your mind, here are some things to consider.

 In all cases, remember: free advice is worth what you paid for it.
 Do your own homework, it's good practice whatever you end up doing.

 There are lots of graduate programs out there for students interested in economics and finance.
 A quick overview is

 All graduate programs ask for letters of recommendation.
 They will have your transcript, so it's generally helpful to ask someone who can say more about you than your performance in their course.
 Research assistant experience can be helpful here; it typically leads to closer relationships with faculty than you would get in the classroom.

 Q2.
 What are PhD programs like?

 PhD programs prepare students to do their own original research.
 That's their goal.
 Most students find this a shocking change, because our educational programs teach students what is known and ask them to regurgitate it on exams, not to think for themselves.
 If thinking for yourself appeals to you, you can get experience as an undergrad in a number of ways.
 See "How to find research opportunities" in advice for undergrads.